The GIST's Guide to Football

 Guide | Glossary | FAQs | Grey Cup | Fantasy | Superbowl LII | Back to Top

 You might often hear the announcers in a football game say the word pocket.
-Contrary to popular belief, they are not talking about the pocket on your jeans.
+If you’re thinking: ‘It doesn’t look like those tight football pants have pockets???"‘ you would be correct!
 A pocket is this safe little space, created by the offensive linemen, where the quarterback stands to throw the football.

 Okay, so what do the announcers mean when they say “scramble”?

-How do those fat players run so fast?
+How do those bigger players run so fast?

 Why is the CFL not as popular as the NFL?
 Is it becoming more popular?